redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-linux.md

 sudo apt-get install redis
 {{< /highlight  >}}

-Redis will start automatically, and it will restart at boot time.
+Redis will start automatically, and it should restart at boot time.
+If Redis doesn't start across reboots, you may need to manually enable it:

+{{< highlight bash >}}
+sudo systemctl enable redis-server sudo systemctl start redis-server
+{{< /highlight >}}

 ## Install on Red Hat/Rocky